-- (1) Mr. Chait joined the Company in October 2002. - (2) Mr. Pehlke joined the Company in February 2003. - (3) Mr. Harris joined the Company in January 2003. - (4) Amounts shown as Ms. Noonan's bonus were paid in April 2003 in connection with work performed for both Monster and the Company in connection with the spin-off from Monster. - (5) Certain personal benefits provided by the Company to the named executive officers are not included in the table.
-The aggregate amount of such personal benefits for each named executive officer in each year reflected in the table did not exceed the lesser of \$50,000 or 10% of the sum of such officer's salary and bonus in each respective year. - (6) As of December 31, 2003, the only named executive officers of the Company holding unvested restricted stock were Mr. Flood who held 6,000 shares, valued at \$142,200 as of that date; Mr. Harris who held 6,000 shares, valued at \$142,200 as of that date; and Ms. Noonan who held 6,000 shares, valued at \$142,200 as of that date.
+(1) Mr. Chait joined the Company in October 2002.

+(2) Mr. Pehlke joined the Company in February 2003.

+(3) Mr. Harris joined the Company in January 2003.

+(4) Amount shown as Ms. Noonan's bonus was paid for 2003 in April 2003 in connection with work performed for both Monster and the Company in connection with the spin-off from Monster.

+(5) Certain personal benefits provided by the Company to the named executive officers are not included in the table.
+The aggregate amount of such personal benefits for each named executive officer in each year reflected in the table did not exceed the lesser of \$50,000 or 10% of the sum of such officer's salary and bonus in each respective year.

+(6) As of December 31, 2004, the only named executive officers of the Company holding unvested restricted stock were Mr. Harris who held 6,000 shares, valued at \$86,400 as of that date; Ms. Noonan who held 6,000 shares, valued at \$86,400; and Mr. Williams who held 3,000 shares, valued at \$43,200 as of that date.
+These share amounts have been adjusted for the Stock Split.
 Dividends are paid on shares of unvested restricted stock.
 The Company has not declared any dividends since the grants of the restricted stock.
-Restricted stock vests 50% on the first anniversary of the date of grant and 25% on each of the two succeeding anniversaries of the date of grant.
+Restricted stock granted to the named officers vests 50% on the first anniversary of the date of grant and 25% on each of the two succeeding anniversaries of the date of grant.